How retailers are making the most of beacon technology

 In France, supermarket giant Carrefour have found a novel usage for beacon technology.
 As we have mentioned, beacons use Bluetooth Low Energy to determine the distance of a shopper, transmitting promotional codes to their smartphone.
 Special offers and directions are then sent to them, allowing shoppers to benefit from exclusive promotions.
 Magic!
 Whilst UK retailers have yet to catch on to something like this, we predict it won’t be long until our phones are pinging with bargains and vouchers as we stroll down the high street.

 Elle’s advertisers wanted to encourage customers to their doors.
 Elle listened, trialled a few luxury shopping campaigns and discovered they were onto a winner using beacon technology.
 Within five weeks the push open rate was 15 times higher than the mobile advertising average of 0.8, while in-store visit rates were 100 times higher, according to Swirl and ShopAdvisor.
 By using their trustworthy reputation, Elle drove retail store visits up by 500,000 in just a few weeks!

 What should retailers learn from this?
 Beacon technology can offer a seamless and curated user experience, making your customers feel unique and valued which translates into increased footfall and sales.

 Be the first in the know!

-As you can see, there are numerous possibilities for this technology, regardless of your industry.
-As beacon technology comes into its own this year and sees a real surge in utilisation and popularity, it’s time to get ready to make the most of it in your business.
+As you can see, there are numerous possibilities for beacon technology, regardless of your industry.
+As beacon technology comes into its own this year and sees a real surge in applications and popularity, it’s time to get ready to make the most of it in your business.